 These original-type coils are

-high-inductance and have a primary resistance of 1.2 to 1.8 ohms.
+high-inductance and have a primary resistance of 1.2 to 2.1 ohms when coil

-Most aftermarket or "hi-performance" coils are compatible as well, as long as their primary resistance is within the range of 1.2 to 1.8 ohms.
-The Breakerless-SE will perform at its best when using a coil with a primary resistance of 1.3 ohms.
+Most aftermarket or "hi-performance" coils are compatible as well, as long as their *primary* resistance is within the range of 1.2 to 2.1 ohms when coil is at room temperature.

 How can you tell what the primary resistance of your coil is?
-You can get this information from the coil's box, contact the manufacturer, or use a quality ohmmeter on the coil.
+You might be able to get this information from the coil's box, or you can contact the manufacturer, or use a quality ohmmeter to check the coil.
 To use an ohmmeter, first zero-out your meter.
-Then put your meter across the + and - posts of the coil.
+Then put your meter across the + and - threaded posts of the coil.

 Be sure to follow the coil manufacturers installation instructions carefully, or contact them whenever installing a non-stock coil.
 Before you buy a new coil, you will want to contact the manufacturer for compatibility issues.